 IPS stands for Integrated Plumbing System.
 An IPS panel keeps unsightly pipework concealed and can still allow for easy access to service, maintenance and plumbing.

 What are the benefits of IPS panels?

 An IPS panel has many benefits to bring to any commercial washroom.
-Not only are they a colourful solution to hiding unsightly pipework, they provide a more hygienic way to quickly and efficiently clean washroom areas.
+Not only are they a colourful solution to hiding unsightly pipework, but they also provide a more hygienic way to quickly and efficiently clean washroom areas.
 You can read our blog on IPS panels here.

 How to fit IPS panels

-To fit an ips panel/duct panel system, you will need the following tools:
+To fit an IPS panel/duct panel system, you will need the following tools: